Marianne Winder: Biography

-Marianne Winder was born in September 1918 in Teplice in north-west Prague, in what was then the Austro-Hungarian Empire.
+Marianne Winder was born on 10 September 1918 in Teplice in Bohemia, in the last days of Austro-Hungarian Empire.
 She was the eldest of the two daughters of Ludwig Winder (1889–1946), a writer and literary critic, and Hedwig Winder (1891–1987).
 Her early life was bound up in the social milieu of the Jewish intelligentsia of Central Europe before its destruction during World War I. Franz Kafka was part of the literary circle the "Prague Circle" in pre-War Prague that included her father, and this no doubt influenced Marianne Winder's interest in German literature.
 When the political situation deteriorated in the 1930s the Winder family was forced to leave Prague to seek refuge in England.
 After the German occupation of Czechoslovakia, Winder fled on 29 June 1939, when he crossed the Polish border illegally with his family, his journey taking him across Poland and Scandinavia to England, where he arrived with his wife and daughter Marianne on 13 July 1939.
 His youngest daughter, and Marianne's younger sister, Eva, born in 1920, remained in Prague.
 She died in 1945 in the concentration camp at Bergen-Belsen.
 Six weeks after their arrival in England the Winders were evacuated to Reigate, where they lived in a refugee hostel and where Marianne was registered as a student aged 18.
 When the inn was closed in 1941, the family moved to Baldock, then a small village in Hertfordshire.
 In the summer of 1941 Ludwig Winder was diagnosed with coronary thrombosis and he succumbed to his heart disease in Baldock on 16 June 1946.